RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Paint Box/Paint Box - notes.md

 + PaintBoxResources.sb2

-This link also includes a 'Resources' folder, which contains images that children will need to complete this project.
+This link also includes a 'Project Resources' folder, which contains images that children will need to complete this project.
 Make sure that each child has access to a copy of these resources.

 Project resources:
 + frame.png